Erebot/Erebot/docs/src/Installation.rst

 ..  note::

-    We recommend using the `PHAR installation`_ method or the `composer installation`_ method, depending on whether your project already uses `Composer`_ or not.
+    We recommend using the `PHAR installation`_ method or the `Composer installation`_ method, depending on whether your project already uses `Composer`_ or not.
-    Installation from sources is reserved for advanced installations (mainly for Erebot's developers).

 ..  _`PHAR installation`: